The-Wolfson/The-Wolfson/README.md

-## AboutMe
+## About
 Hi, I’m Josh, a year 10 student in Newcastle, Australia.

-I’m highly motivated and self-directed, with a strong interest in live entertainment (audio engineering, lighting design, production management) as well as software engineering, with a focus on iOS app development (earlier this year, I launched my first app, onCue, and I’m currently working on a second).
+I have a strong interest in live entertainment (audio engineering, lighting design, production management) as well as software engineering, with a focus on iOS app development (earlier this year, I launched my first app, [onCue](https://apps.apple.com/app/oncue/id6745310412), and I’m currently working on a second).

 Outside of tech and theatre, I’m passionate about sailing and the performing arts.

 ### **The Tapestry**